 Disclosure: This post contains affiliate links.
 We receive a small commission on goods purchased via these links, at no additional cost to you.

-When it is cold outside, what can you do to keep your cat warm and comfortable?
+When it is cold outside, wha are some measures to take for keeping your cats warm and comfortable?
 Be practical when choosing a source of heat for your cat.

 Provide a comfy bed for your cat, too.
 Sure, your cat can snuggle with you, but it’s not like you spend the entire day on the couch, right?
 (Right????)
 Many pet beds allow the pet’s own body heat to warm them up.
 Consider positioning the bed near a sunny sport or heat source, such as a vent or a radiator, but not too close.

 Finally, if your home temperature is set to make you feel comfortable, it might not feel the same for your cat.
 The ideal temperature for an indoor cat is between 70 to 80 degrees Fahrenheit.
-(I must have been a cat in a past life; my husband keeps our thermostat set to 65 degrees.
-I wear a coat and gloves to bed in the Winter!
-Enough said!)
 Cats typically like warm environments, and if you don’t want to turn your entire home into a desert land, you can simply dedicate one room in the house with a higher temperature.

 There is Relief in Sight